khadijah-Shabir/Khadijah-Shabir/README.md

-### Hi there 👋
+<h1>Hi,I'm Khadijah Shabir</h1>

 <!--
 **khadijah-Shabir/Khadijah-Shabir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+- ⚡ Principal UGRAD GRANTEE for SPRING 2025

-- 🔭 I’m currently working on ...
+- ⚡ Content Writer by passion
-- 🌱 I’m currently learning ...
+- ⚡ LOVE working with Tech business ventures, helping them with their writing needs.
-- 👯 I’m looking to collaborate on ...
+- 🌱 Practicing Leetcode at ICodeGuru
-- 🤔 I’m looking for help with ...
+- 🌱 Actively working on DSA and Leetcode problems
-- 💬 Ask me about ...
+- 🌱 Actively working on my Typing speed
-- 📫 How to reach me: ...
+- 💬 Don't hesitate to reach out for Business and Coding related discussions.
-- 😄 Pronouns: ...
+- 😄 <b>2024 goals:<b> DSA and Leetcode Proficiency along with MERN stack dev
-- ⚡ Fun fact: ...
+- 📫 How to reach me:

 -->